 In order to help people overcome addiction, they have to eliminate the behavior of using substances.
 That’s where cognitive-behavioral therapy (CBT) can help.
-It can pave the way to eliminate this behavior by getting removing the barrage of negative thoughts and feelings.
-Including CBT as part of your loved one’s teen therapy services will make a tremendous difference to their treatment.
+It can pave the way to eliminate this behavior by removing the barrage of negative thoughts and feelings.
+Including CBT as part of your loved one’s teen therapy services will make a tremendous difference in their treatment.

 What Is Cognitive-Behavioral Therapy?

 On the surface, cognitive-behavioral therapy is a type of psychotherapy or talk therapy.
 The goal is to help people become aware of negative ways of thinking in certain situations.
 Then, they can learn to respond to those situations in more effective ways.